nuuuwan/news_lk3_data/README.md

 These banks and societies are audited annually by the Internal Audit Division of the Samurdhi Development Department as per the provisions of the Samurdhi Act, Gunawardena said.

-They are not formally recognised as banks as they do not fall under the preview of the Central Bank.
+They are not formally recognised as banks as they do not fall under the purview of the Central Bank.

 “The Samurdhi Act does not include the provision that they should be audited by the National Audit Office.
-Auditing

-these banks and societies by the National Audit Office will help maintain transparency in their operations and increase public confidence and acceptance.”
+Auditing these banks and societies by the National Audit Office will help maintain transparency in their operations and increase public confidence and acceptance.”

 ...